In the Atlantic and Mississippi Flyways

 Managers and scientists are working together in a new project to understand and optimally manage conservation lands along the Atlantic and Mississippi Flyways to support continental populations of waterbirds.
 They are using adaptive management and modeling in an innovative way that incorporates their management expertise as well as new conservation planning and modeling tools.

-I have begun the process of appending database from spring 2013 to the central IWMM database.
-As I progress through the process, I will update this section to include the name of individuals whose databases have been added to the central database.
-On behalf of the IWMM, I thank everyone who submitted a database from the spring.
+I have begun the process of appending database from summer/fall 2013 to the central IWMM database.
+As I progress through the process, I will update this section to include the name of sites with databases that have been added to the central database.
+On behalf of the IWMM, I thank everyone who submitted a database in response to the fall data call.

-At this point, I have appended databases submitted by the following individuals:
+At this point, I have appended databases submitted from the following sites:

 IWMM Fact Sheet June 2012